eiffel-community/eiffel-easy2use/wiki/markdown/Bundle_Cx.md

   ./easy2use remove Cx -t Kubernetes -n <namespace>
   ```

-  OBS You need to answer "Y" twice, first for the Cx bundle removals and then the dependent services from the Eiffel2 bundle!
+  OBS You need to answer "Y" twice, first for the Cx bundle removals and then the dependent services from the Eiffel bundle!

 ### Alt2) Deploy CX bundle with all components including Argo-Events and excluding Argo